-Krishna Janmashtami is commemorated as a birth anniversary of Lord Krishna which falls in the month of Bhadrapada (August/September) on the Ashtami tithi (date) of the Krishna Paksha.
-According to Hindu Lunar Calendar in 2019, Krishna Janmashtami falls on Saturday, 24 August.
-It is also known as Krishnashtami, Gokulashtami, Ashtami Rohini, Srikrishna Jayanti and Sree Jayanthi.
-It is not only celebrated in India but also marks as an extravagant festivity in other corners across the world.
+Krishna Janmashtami is commemorated as the birth anniversary of Lord Krishna which falls in the month of Bhadrapada (August/September) on the Ashtami tithi (date) of the Krishna Paksha.
+According to the Hindu Lunar Calendar in 2021, Krishna Janmashtami falls on Monday, 30 August.
+It is also known as Krishnashtami, Gokulashtami, Ashtami Rohini, Srikrishna Jayanti, and Sree Jayanthi.
+It is not only celebrated in India but also marks an extravagant festivity in other corners across the world.

 You must know: Must know facts about Janmashtami

-It is believed that Lord Vishnu had taken Krishna’s avatara (incarnation) to re-establish the Hindu religion and to kill his demon uncle- Kans in medieval period on this day.
-Lord Krishna is well-known by names like Madhava, Keshav, Kanha, Kanhaiya, Devakinandan and Bal Gopal etc. among his fervent followers.
+It is believed that Lord Vishnu had taken Krishna’s avatar (incarnation) to re-establish the Hindu religion and to kill his demon uncle- Kans in the medieval period on this day.
+Lord Krishna is well-known by names like Madhava, Keshav, Kanha, Kanhaiya, Devakinandan, and Bal Gopal, etc. among his fervent followers.
 Let’s know about Krishna Janmashtami puja and vrat vidhi.